iamtpage/Hash-Table/README.md

-A simple Hash Table in C++ using closed addressing compile with "g++ *.cpp"
+A simple Hash Table in C++ using closed addressing.
+compile with "g++ *.cpp"